docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 ### Connect to the GKE cluster

-You can connect to your GKE cluster from the web-based [Google Cloud Shell](https://cloud.google.com/shell/); but to do so from your laptop, or other local terminal, you must:
+You can connect to your GKE cluster from the web-based [Google Cloud Shell](https://cloud.google.com/shell/){: target="_blank" class="_"}; but to do so from your laptop, or other local terminal, you must:

 - Install and configure the `gcloud` CLI tool.
 - Install the Kubernetes CLI (`kubectl`)